danielhaynes965-cyber/cybersecurity-portfolio/tryhackme/cryptography/public-key-crypt-basics.md

 * Certificates are used by servers to prove identity and are verified by a trusted Certificate Authority (CA).
 * Let's Encrypt is a standard resource for obtaining free TLS certificates to secure web traffic.
 * In RSA, m represents the plaintext message while c represents the resulting ciphertext.
+* Modulo (MOD) and Exclusive Or (XOR) are common opperators used in symmetric encryption